matlle/game_of_life/README.md

 Game of Life

 Course: Modeling & Simulation
-Facluty of Mathematics and Computer Science, Universtiy of Lodz
+Facluty of Mathematics and Computer Science